If you really want to see what your brand new 4K telly and AV system is capable of, it seems only correct to get the best tool for the job.

 Read the full John Wick: Chapter Two 4K Ultra HD Blu-ray review

-Despite being shot digitally, Logan as a film-like quality that remains sharp and clear.
-Despite the serious subject matter it's a colourful film with scenes having a lovely sense of texture, virbancy and richness.
+It's shot digitally, but Logan has a film-like quality that remains sharp and clear.
+Despite the serious subject matter, it's a colourful film - scenes have a lovely sense of warmth, texture, and richness.

-The Atmos mix has plenty of bass and clarity, making for an atmospheric, energetic and at times moody track.
+The Atmos mix has plenty of bass and detail, making for an atmospheric, energetic and at times moody track.

 Read the full Logan Blu-ray review

-Sony and Marvel teamed up to reboot Spider-Man yet again and the results are very entertaining.
+Sony and Marvel teamed up to reboot Spider-Man again, and the results are very entertaining.

-Despite reverting back to Peter Parker's teenage years, it's a fresh, engaging take where the school scenes are better than the action sequences.
+Despite reverting back to Peter Parker's teenage years, it's a fresh and engaging take in which the school scenes are better than the action sequences.

-A charming and funny film that's a very solid and appealing take on the character, the energy of this film will really grab your attention.
+A charming and funny film and a very appealing take on the character, the energy of this film will really grab your attention.

 Close Encounters of the Third Kind